 - Connect to the VPN mobile app or desktop client.

 - Select a server in Australia and wait for a stable connection.

 TIP: HOW TO GET A GREAT PAID VPN FOR FREE: The cheapest deals for top-tier services usually require commitments of a year or more.
-We’re aware that many users don’t need access to a VPN for such a long duration of time.
-If you’re on your annual vacation and need a VPN service for less than a month, we recommend that you take advantage of ExpressVPN’s 30-day money-back guarantee.
+We’re aware that many internet users don’t need access to a VPN for such a long duration of time.
+If you’re on your annual vacation and need a VPN service for less than a month, we recommend that you take advantage of NordVPN’s 30-day money-back guarantee.
 You will need to pay upfront initially but the company offers a ‘no-questions-asked’ refund if canceled within the first 30 days.
 We haven’t heard of any instances where this commitment was not adhered to, so it’s evidently risk-free.
 Of course, this offer is still available whether or not you’re a holidaymaker.

 What’s the best VPN to acquire an Australian IP address?